Rick-8/Live-Long-And-Play/README.md

 * **Top Buttons Section**

-  - Above the gameplay area, there are 2 buttons.
+  - Above the game play area, there are 2 buttons.
   - Buttons were used for ease of use, and easy to find so their purpose was clear for the user to make use if if needed.

   ![top buttons image](assets/images/top-bottons.webp)

   - The Reset Button can be clicked at any time to reset the game.
 It was added for user control and choice, with hope of giving a greater experience to those who might need it.
-  - The How to Play button, when clicked, opens a modal window with information and instructions on how to play, including a diagram to quickly convey the game mechanics.
+  - The "How to Play" button, when clicked, opens a modal window with information and instructions on how to play, including a diagram to quickly convey the game mechanics.

   ![modal image](assets/images/p2-model.webp)

-* **Gameplay Area**
+* **Game play Area**

   ![gameplay area image](assets/images/game-play-area.webp)